 “But you have to know,” Dax said flatly.
 “So, you’ll do what you have to do and figure it out.
 Then, when you cross him off, Jericho will know as well.”

 “It feels wrong,” Paige admitted as she shifted into drive and pulled back onto the highway.

-“Because you know how much he means to Walters.”
-Dax agreed.
+“Because you know how much he means to Walters,” Dax agreed.
 They two of them rode in silence all the way to the restaurant.
 Once Paige had pulled into a parking stall and shut down the engine, Dax reached for her hand.
 “You’ve been searching for you mom’s killer for nearly a decade.
 You made some progress, Jericho made some as well.
 But neither one of you got anywhere... not really, until you joined forces.
 Don’t take a step back.
 You have a list and the two of you need to work through those names... together.
 So, you’ll go into work tomorrow and talk this through with your boss.
 If he’s willing to join you, the two of you will go back out to the Glenshaw place and sit down with this Ken guy.
 You’ll question him, in your way, and when you leave, he won’t even know he was a suspect in anything.
-Because we both know, most of your suspects have no idea you were even looking into them.”
+Because we both know, most of your suspects have no idea you are even looking into them.”